KwokHing/Pencils-of-Promise/README.md

 It appears that there are much more teachers in the 'Treatment' group as compared to teachers in the 'Control' group (approx. 10%)

+The histogram plot below shows the average scores for teachers in observation round 1.
+The 'Treatment' group performs pretty much better than the 'Control' group except for 'Question 8' where there are no significant difference between the 'Treatment' and 'Control' group.

 ![png](images/3.png)